 Program faculty has always taken a special interest in developing academic dermatologists and, in particular, in encouraging trainees to undertake careers which include clinical or laboratory research.
 The department is the recipient of an NIH Training Grant which provides supplemental funding to support the research activities of residents who wish to pursue clinical or laboratory research following their clinical training.
 The research experience may take place in dermatology under the mentorship of a faculty preceptor or may include time spent in other clinical and basic science departments at Harvard Medical School, Harvard University, or affiliated institutions.

-The deadline for submission of applications is November 1st.
+Please visit the Harvard Combined Dermatology Residency Training Programfor more information.
 Your completed application will be thoroughly reviewed by the Admissions Committee.
-Interviews are by invitation only and take place in early January.
+Interviews are by invitation only..
 To request more information call, Phone: (617) 726-5254 or Fax: (617) 726-1875